Z3NTL3/ProxyBeast/README.md

-      --multi             If passed as arg, it will check for all protocols, will tear down the accuracy --protocol string   The proxy protocol to check against (default "http") --retry int         The amount of tries to retry to connect to a failure proxy (default 2) --rotating          If passed, you are checking for rotating proxy mechanism --timeout int       Sets custom timeout in seconds (default 5)
+      --multi             If passed as arg, it will check for all protocols, will tear down the accuracy --protocol string   The proxy protocol to check against (default "http") --retry int         The amount of tries to retry to connect to a failure proxy (default 2) --rotating          If passed, it ill use backbone check mechanism --timeout int       Sets custom timeout in seconds (default 5)
 ```